dkaltenboeck/Generic/README.md

 # Generic
-In the repository are the necesary .java Files for the task.
+In the repository are the necessary .java Files for the task.